 - 1. Perform prerequisite tasks.
-For instructions, see Before you begin. - 2.
+For instructions, see "Before you begin" on page 93. - 2.
 Identify the card you are going to remove.
-For information, see Identifying a part. - 3.
+For information, see "Identifying a part" on page 95. - 3.
 Lift the handle (A) and pull the card out of the system, as shown in the following figure.

-Figure 72.
+Figure 75.
 Removing the SAS expander card.